Becoming a certified PADI diver can open the door to many underwater careers. You could dive into a career in science, exploration or entertainment.

 Scientific research divers are usually scientists first and PADI diving professionals second.
 A master’s degree is typically a minimum requirement.

-However, if you don’t want to pursue a degree in science, you can still participate in marine research through internships or volunteer programs.
-This is a great way to gain experience in this field, while directly contributing to marine conservation.
+However, if you don’t want to pursue a degree in science, you can still participate in marine research by participating in one of our many exciting internships or volunteer programs.
+This is a great way to gain experience in this field while directly contributing to marine conservation.

 Running a dive resort or PADI dive shop is an excellent career path if you have strong leadership abilities.

-Put your organisational, problem solving, and customer service skills to use while making sure the dive centre or resort you’re in charge of runs smoothly.
+Put your organisational, problem-solving and customer service skills to good use by making sure the dive centre or resort you’re in charge of runs smoothly.